First Look At The OnePlus 5 Teased Ahead Of Release Date, Specs And Price To Challenge The Samsung Galaxy S8

 High-performance parts such as a Qualcomm Snapdragon 835 chip and 6GB RAM with 128GB internal storage are to be expected of the OnePlus 5, along with a possible 8GB/256GB configuration later on, BGR reports.
 A 3,600 mAh battery has also been tipped to come with fast charging technology, and a USB Type-C port is only expected alongside a 3.5mm headphone jack.

 As good as these specs may sound, OnePlus 5’s biggest charm will be its price.
 The Galaxy S8 costs about $750, which should be roughly the same as other mainstream flagships.
-There’s even talks of the iPhone 8 being at $1,000.
+There are even talks of the iPhone 8 being at $1,000.

 On the other hand, there’s a OnePlus flagship with a proven track record of great performance and happy owners.
 According to the OppoMart’s seemingly premature listing of the OnePlus 5 on its website, it will only cost about $449, meaning that you can almost buy two for the price of one Galaxy S8.